sinclairzx81/drift/readme.md

 ## Commands

 Drift accepts a sequence of commands at the command line.
 Each command is run in turn and performs some action on the underlying Chrome instance.
-Typically one would use the `url` or `run` command to start a an application, however Drift provides several other commands that can be used in automation testing.
+Typically one would use the `url` or `run` command to start an application, however Drift provides several other commands that can be used in automation workflows.

 ```bash
 $ drift [...command]